zjryan/e8vm/moti.md

 ## Reality

+Reading a real project is even hard to start.

 - Language has too many corner features, everyone uses a different subset
 - Projects are often complex and monolithic